Sedation Options / Sleep Dentistry

 About one-half of all Americans dread going to the dentist.
 We understand.
 We will help alleviate your fears.
 Dr. Peltzer’s expertise in sedation dentistry can give you the dream smile you deserve in only one or two anxiety-free appointments.
 Do not be discouraged by past dental fears; our excellent staff will work with you to create a smile you will never want to hide again!

-There are three main types of sedation dentistry: nitrous oxide, oral conscious sedation, and IV sedation.
+There are three main types of sedation dentistry: inhaled, oral, and IV sedation.

-Nitrous oxide is a gas that is inhaled through a tube fitted over your nose.
-For mild to moderate dental anxiety, or if you have difficulty remaining still, nitrous oxide is an effective way to help you relax during minor dental procedures.
+Inhaled sedation is a gas that is inhaled through a tube fitted over your nose.
+For mild to moderate dental anxiety, or if you have difficulty remaining still, inhaled sedation is an effective way to help you relax during minor dental procedures.
 You remain conscious and aware of what is going on and are able to respond to the dentist during your procedure.
-One of the benefits of nitrous oxide is a rapid recovery time after your procedure is complete.
+One of the benefits of gas is a rapid recovery time after your procedure is complete.